1995parham/dotfiles/docs/vim.md

 ### Go

-It's very simple, just execute `:GoInstallBinaries` in vim normal mode.
-After that you have complete IDE for go in vim.
+It's very simple, just execute `:GoInstallBinaries` in vim normal mode, after that you have complete IDE for go in vim.

 {:.table .table-striped}
 | Shortcut         | Description                         |